jmaness/csc519-chaos/README.md

 When two of the three container are stopped, the only running container on the green canary VM is overwhelmed and its health turns red.
 There are significantly more failed transactions.

+#### The only running green container is unhealthy as it processes more requests than it can handle.
 ![Killing containers - The only running green container is unhealthy as it processes more requests than it can handle.](/images/kill_01.png)

+#### app1 and app2 are stopped.
+Availability is much lower, and the number of failed transactions is much higher.
 ![Killing containers - app1 and app2 are stopped.
 Availability is much lower, and number of failed transactions is much higher.](/images/kill_02.png)

 ## 4. Restricting CPU and Memory